With 1.75 million merchants and 457 million buyers, Shopify is one of the most popular eCommerce platforms in the world.

 4. Better Subscription Management

 Like other eCommerce businesses, companies that use a subscription model are increasingly migrating to a headless solution.
-This allows for a flexible customer-facing storefront backed by a powerful subscription management platform.
+This allows for a flexible customer-facing storefront backed by a powerful eCommerce subscription management platform.

 For example, in recent years, the subscription box business model has taken off.
 These businesses are profitable thanks to their recurring revenue, but traditional Shopify isn’t well equipped to manage subscription boxes.
 For instance, even if you use Shopify with a subscription plugin, it can’t handle the complexity of subscription box billing and tailoring subscriptions to individual preferences.